PET ETIQUETTE

 1. Tell us a little about your background and personal experience in the veterinary field.

 My undergraduate degree is from Presbyterian College, and I graduated from UGA College of Veterinary Medicine in 1996.
 I began my career in Watkinsville, Georgia where I am co-owner of Oconee Veterinary Hospital.
-My focus is strictly companion animal medicine with special interests in internal medicine, dermatology, surgery, senior pet care, physical therapy and rehabilitation of injured, arthritic or postoperative orthopedic patients.
+My focus is strictly companion animal medicine with special interests in internal medicine, dermatology, surgery, senior pet care, physical therapy and rehabilitation of injured, arthritic or postoperative orthopedic patients.2.
+What are your top etiquette rules for pet owners when visiting the vet?

 Be on time.
 We don't want to rush you to get to the next appointment.